Tyrrrz/CliFx/Readme.md

 [![Donate](https://img.shields.io/badge/patreon-donate-yellow.svg)](https://patreon.com/tyrrrz)
 [![Donate](https://img.shields.io/badge/buymeacoffee-donate-yellow.svg)](https://buymeacoffee.com/tyrrrz)

-CliFx is a simple but powerful framework for building command line applications.
-Its goal is to eliminate boilerplate code associated with handling command line arguments so that developers can focus on writing business logic instead.
-One of CliFx's main strengths is its reflection-based declarative approach for defining commands.
+CliFx is a simple to use but powerful framework for building command line applications.
+Its primary goal is to completely take over the user input layer, letting you focus more on writing your application.
+This framework uses a declarative approach for defining commands, avoiding excessive boilerplate code and complex configurations.

-_CliFx to command line interfaces is what ASP.NET Core is to web applications._
+_CliFx is to command line interfaces what ASP.NET Core is to web applications._

 ## Download